mtitinger/zz_doc/04_cybersecurity/SEPASSRFNT-46-cybersecurity.md

 NOTE: For further design details, please also refer to [SEPASSRFNT-46](https://jira.open-groupe.com/browse/SEPASSRFNT-46)

-**This product will undergo Schneider Electric cysec acceptance review, and must be ready to comply to IEC62443 Securiy Level 1 (SL1)**
+**This product will undergo Schneider Electric CySec acceptance review, and must be ready to comply to IEC62443 Securiy Level 1 (SL1)**

-## Cyser Security Management Plan
+## CySec Management Plan

 ### CySec Governance Overview